raynor-mesa/getting-and-cleaning-data/README.md

 The script then extracts the mean and standard deviation of each measurement into a new, smaller table.
 The subject and activity identifier columns are preserved entirely and extracted first.
 The script then uses a for loop to iterate across the variable columns.
-The "features.txt" file indicates that the mean and standard deviations of each measurement are recorded as separate variables marked by "mean()" and std(), respectively.
+The "features.txt" file indicates that the mean and standard deviations of each measurement are recorded as separate variables marked by "mean()" and "std()", respectively.
 The for loop then simply checks each variable's name for those strings, and copies the appropriate variables into the new table.

 ### 3. Uses descriptive activity names to name the activities in the data set.
 The "activity_labels.txt" file contains a table matching the numerical activity identifiers to a string label.